tianyizheng/tianyizheng.github.io/about.md

 My technical background mostly involves backend development, control theory, mechatronics and linear algebra.
 I enjoy programming and am proficient in python, C/C++, Java and Matlab.
 I love learning new skills and keeping up with the latest technology advances.

-Besides tech, here's some other things that I love: standup comedies, skiing, fantasy novels, fitness, italian food and the TV show Friends.
+Here's some other things that I love: standup comedies, skiing, fantasy novels, fitness, italian food and the TV show Friends.

 {% include skills.html %}